-- (a) Make no distribution until you give us a proper withdrawal request - (b) Distribute your entire IRA to you in a single sum payment - (c) Determine your required minimum distribution each year based on your life expectancy calculated using the Uniform Lifetime Table, and pay those distributions to you until you direct otherwise
+- (a) Make no distribution until you give us a proper withdrawal request - (b) Distribute your entire IRA to you in a single sum payment - (c) Determine your RMD each year based on your life expectancy calculated using the Uniform Lifetime Table, and pay those distributions to you until you direct otherwise - K. Beneficiary Distributions Upon your death, your beneficiaries are required to take distributions according to IRC Sec.
+401(a)(9) and Treasury Regulation 1.408-8.
+These requirements are described below.